 In 2009, Trinity UMC purchased ten acres of land on the west side of Plymouth Avenue and held a service of blessing on the new property in December of that year.
 In 2016, Trinity began a $1.3 million capital campaign for the new building and, in September 2017, the membership voted at a special church conference to approve the footprint and financial plan for new church building.
-By January 2018, Trinity had already accumulated over $840,000 toward the new building.

 The reasoning behind our decision to move and build a new facility: There are many reasons why Trinity has determined that its facility no longer meets the needs of our church.
 We have a large building located just off the downtown area of DeLand (1926) and First UMC DeLand is located four blocks away from our present location.
 We have no room to expand, since the Volusia County School Board occupies all of the remaining parcels in our block.
 Although ours is considered a beautiful, somewhat historic building, old churches require more expensive and extensive upgrades than new structures in order to keep up with today’s modern features and technologies.

 We have made the decision to be better stewards of our resouces and put our monies to better use, expanding programs, such as missions and outreach into the community and our world, Christian education of children, youth and young adults, Discipleship-making and witness programs.
 We have excellent and passionate lay leadership involvement at Trinity and are always looking for ways to better equip and train laity and we have a nice balance of age groups from infant to senior adult